No one wants to hear bad news. Especially if it’s a customer complaint.

 For Shopify store owners, giving customers the option to track their order is as easy as dropping in the tracking number when fulfilling an order or adding an Order Status page to your store.

 If you ship your products through USPS, you can also give your customers a live updates on their package’s journey with a map that appears on your Order Status page.

 If you use other shipping methods to deliver your products, Tracktor is a handy app supported by hundreds of carriers worldwide that adds full delivery updates and a real time map to your Order Status page.

 Out of stock products can be another major headache for potential customers.
-To prevent this from happening, you can use an app like Out of Stock Notifications for your Shopify store to give your customers the option to be notified when a product is back in stock.
+To prevent this from happening, you can use an app like Notify Me for your Shopify store to give your customers the option to be notified when a product is back in stock.

-Alternatively, apps like Visibility Manager and Wipeout can help you out by automatically hiding your products once they sell out, so customers won’t feel frustrated when they aren’t able to make their purchases.
+Alternatively, apps like Wipeout can help you out by automatically hiding your products once they sell out, so customers won’t feel frustrated when they aren’t able to make their purchases.

 “It’s not the right size.”